telerik/winforms-docs/pageview/localization/localization.md

 ---
 title: Localization
-page_title: Localization | UI for WinForms Documentation
+page_title: Localization | RadPageView
-description: Localization
+description: RadPageView is yet another great addition to the Telerik UI for WinForms suite.
+As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/localization/localization
 tags: localization
 published: True